 WordPress revisions save you a lot of time if you need to revert to the previous state of your post content.
 This tool is perfect if you have a team of writers and have multiple authors working on a particular post.

 We have shown you how to fix WordPress revisions not showing on your website.
-However, if you are still unable to see the revisions on your WordPress post editor, you can contact our support team to help you fix the issue.
+However, if you are still unable to see revisions in your WordPress post editor, you can contact our support team to help you enable revision WordPress and fix the issue.